JuniorSchool/SchoolShorts/README.md

 # School Shorts
 A re-coding of the outdated "[SchoolHomework website](https://sourceforge.net/projects/schoolhomework/)" - a junior school home practice and games website, based on newer concepts microservices architecture and Jakarta EE.
+If you want to use this application then follow [the URL given in this section](##Deployed Instance URL) link.

 ## Microservice Components (When completed)
 1. School Shorts -